Writing a will is easy; this is valuable information to show why.

 A Will is an important way you can stay in control over who gets what of your property – and can saved your loved one’s time and money.

 The laws governing Wills vary from country to country.
 Some have common law rules, whereby you can elect who you like (charities, your pet, non-family) for inheritance and some have civil law rules, whereby you must include descendants (children, grand-children) – if you are not aware of the rules in your country of residence, consider talking to an estate planner.

 Here are some helpful guidelines.

 What is a Will?

 A Will is simply a legal document in which you, the testator, declare who will manage your estate after you die.
 Your estate can consist of big, expensive things such as a vacation home but also small items that might hold sentimental value such as photographs.
 The person named in the Will to manage your estate is called the executor because he or she executes your stated wishes.

 A Will can also serve to declare who you wish to become the guardian for any minor children or dependents, and who you want to receive specific items that you own.
 Someone designated to receive any of your property is called a “beneficiary.”

 Some types of property, including certain insurance policies and retirement accounts, generally aren’t covered by Wills.
 You should’ve listed beneficiaries when you took out the policies or opened the accounts.
 Check if you can’t remember, and make sure you keep beneficiaries up to date, since what you have on file when you die should dictate who receives those assets.

 What happens if I die without a Will?

 If you die without a valid Will, you’ll become what’s called intestate.
-That usually means your estate will be settled based on the laws of your country that outline who inherits what.
+That usually means your estate will be settled based on the laws of the country where you hold assets that outline who inherits what.
 Probate is the legal process of transferring the property of a deceased person to the rightful heirs.